 Since 1993, climate change has increasingly influenced the Missouri’s hydraulic regime.
 Four of the highest runoff years on record occurred in 1997, 2011, 2018, and 2019.
 As the earth warms, the Missouri is becoming more voluminous, more flood-prone, and more dangerous.
 Yet, the Corps of Engineers, at the behest of powerful interest groups, has not effectively responded to the changing climate or the higher volumes of runoff entering the Mighty Missouri.
 Instead, after every major flood, the Army has rebuilt the navigation channel, which only primes the river for another flood.

 For almost 130 years, the Army has been engaged in a war against the Missouri.
 Army engineers have dammed the river, redirected it, deepened it, dumped millions of tons of rock into it, and even dynamited it – all in an attempt to confine the Lower Missouri to a meandering channel.
 Ultimately, all of those efforts have failed.
 And although the Corps will never admit it, it has lost its long war against the Missouri.
 The spectacular floods of 2011 and 2019 are irrefutable proof of that fact.

 In most wars, a defeated army either retreats or surrenders.
 But the Corps of Engineers can do neither along the Missouri.
-Rather than roll up their battle flags and humbly march back to their comfortable, air-conditioned offices in Kansas City and Omaha, the Corps needs to stay along the Lower Missouri and re-make it yet again – into what it should have been since the late nineteenth century – a semi-braided river capable of safely carrying a greater volume of water.
+Rather than roll up its battle flags and humbly march back to its comfortable, air-conditioned offices in Kansas City and Omaha, the Corps of Engineers needs to stay along the Lower Missouri and remake it yet again, into what it should have been since the late nineteenth century, a semi-braided river capable of safely carrying a greater volume of water.